 Read more: Ten most famous people buried in Dublin's Glasnevin Cemetery

-Owens also added that the fact that a new generation is enamored of Collins is of no surprise.
+Owens also added that the fact that a new generation is enamored of Collins is no surprise.
 “Scratch the surface and we all have somebody whom we think is special and exciting and Michael Collins was exciting.
 Young people are learning about him in school, doing projects on him, I wouldn’t be surprised if he gets Valentine’s cards for many years to come.”

 Kirwin still has great admiration for the Irish hero.
 “Sure, we’ll never know what happened between Collins and Kitty Kiernan.
-I’m sure he never would have pressed himself on women, or used his power.
+I’m sure he would never have pressed himself on women or used his power.
 But he certainly understood women.”